JonKA29/E-Commerce-Customer-Churn-Analysis/README.md

 - Churn: Churn flag.

 ## Results
-The analysis led to the development of a predictive model with the following performance metrics :
+The analysis led to the development of a LightGBM model with the following performance metrics :

 - mean F2 Score : 78.5%